tadeaspetak/petite-file-browser/design-document/design-document.md

 ### TLS

-To start with, let's use a self-signed certificate to enable development in a `TLS` environment even on localhost.
-(Unfortunately, this implies you will need to import the certificate as trusted or "Accept the risk" in your browser.
-Thanks for your understanding 🙏)
+To start with, let's use a self-signed certificate to enable `TLS` even on localhost.
+Unfortunately, this does imply you will need to import the certificate as trusted or "Accept the risk" in your browser.
+Cheers for your patience in advance 🙏

 ### Session Management

 To avoid dependencies on external libs, we'll build a simple **session management** ourselves.
 On signing in, we generate a random `sessionId` for the user.
-This is used as the `key` in the `sessions` key-value store, and also set as a cookie sent back to the client (more on security considerations in the sections below).
+This is used as the `key` in the `sessions` key-value store and also set as a cookie sent back to the client.
+(See more on security considerations in the sections below.)

 ### Directory Traversing

-Since we're browsing real directories, we also need to make sure the user is not allowed outside their root directory.
-Starting with [path.normalize()](https://nodejs.org/api/path.html#pathnormalizepath), then remove any remaining `./` and `../` at the beginning of the path should suffice.
-This will make it impossible to traverse outside the root directory.
+Since we'll be browsing real directories, we also need to make sure the user is not allowed outside their root directory.
+Starting with [path.normalize()](https://nodejs.org/api/path.html#pathnormalizepath) followed by removing any remaining `./` and `../` at the beginning of the path should suffice.

 ### Cross-Site-Scripting (XSS)

-As we're not storing user content and we are skipping file previews, Stored XSS is not an issue in our case.
-Sanitizing user input and output (effectively only the URL) should take care of Reflected and DOM-Based XSS.
-Since we won't be relying on any external resources, let's also write a strict Content Security Policy (CSP).
+Because we're not storing user content and we are skipping file previews, Stored XSS is not an issue.
+Sanitizing user input and output should take care of Reflected and DOM-Based XSS.
+Since we won't be relying on any external resources, let's also write a strict Content Security Policy (CSP) to tighten things up.

-Should a vector attack exist anyway, we can mitigate this by storing the `sessionId` as an `httpOnly` cookie, making it unavailable to the client and, therefore, immune to being snatched by a third party.
+Should a vector attack exist after all, we can mitigate this by storing the `sessionId` as an `httpOnly` cookie, making it unavailable to the client (in the `document.cookie`) and, therefore, immune to being snatched by a third party dependency.

 ### Cross-Site-Request-Forgery (CSRF)

 Since CSRF exploits are applicable only with state-changing requests, we have a single candidate to protect, namely the `POST /sign-in` endpoint.
-To prevent login CSRF, let's:
+To prevent the login flavour of CSRF, let's:

  - Disable `CORS`; in our case, this is the default behaviour.
  - Check the `Content-Type` header is set to `application/json` to prevent e.g. 3rd party forms from being submitted to our endpoint.
  - Set the `sameSite` attribute of our `sessionId` cookie to `lax` to prevent it from being sent on cross-site requests (with the exception of the "safe" `GET` and `HEAD` which should never be modifying state).

- The above 👆 should actually suffice, but we might as well implement token-based mitigation for good measure and practice:
+ The above 👆 should actually suffice, but we might as well implement token-based mitigation for good measure:

   - When generating our `sessionId`, let's also generate a `csrfId`, save it as an attribute on the session, and set as a `sameSite` (but not `httpOnly`) cookie.
   - When submitting the login form, we check the `csrfId` is included in the request header and matches the one stored with the `sessionId`